 - You can apply online until March 1 for awards.

 - Applicants will be evaluated on work completed in the academic year in which they are submitting their applications.

-- There are a small number of awards that are advertised on the Mount Royal List of awards page which require alternate application procedures, including separate application processes and deadlines.
+- There are a small number of awards that are advertised on the Mount Royal award site which require alternate application procedures, including separate application processes and deadlines.

 Current listings of awards

-For the most current listing of Mount Royal awards, see the List of awards page
+For the most current listing of Mount Royal awards, see the award website.

 Frequently asked questions

 Call the Student Awards and Financial Aid Office for scholarship inquiries.

 Call or visit the Student Awards and Financial Aid Office to have your PIN reset.